KodeNet/Kode-Docs/pages/06.discord-irc/docs.md

 #### Discord
 >>>>> [Create a Discord account](https://discordapp.com/register)

 Discord users can easily connect to the KodeNet Discord server with an [invite](https://discord.gg/HCzScbX).
 Once you join there is nothing that needs to be done.
-Simply send messages from KodeNet's Discord or IRC server.
+Simply send messages from KodeNet's Discord or [IRC network](https://www.koderoot.net/docs/irc/info).
 Messages between both networks will be sent and received as one unified network.

 ![Discord-IRC](/media/discord-to-irc/connect/discord-irc.gif)